JimDesu/basis-lang/spec.md

 Object retirement is not separate machinery; it is the obligation system applied at one level.
 When an object goes out of scope, the object's **own** obligation fires if it carries one &mdash; an object produced by a source is an obligated value like any other, and its slot discharges at scope end exactly as any slot does (&sect;10.12).

 **Retirement does not auto-fire owned fields.** An obligation parked in a field is the programmer's to manage: whoever tears the object down finalizes its obligated fields explicitly, in whatever order that teardown chooses.
 Nothing fires them implicitly, so there is no systemic retirement order to reason about and no automatic firing to arbitrate.
-The per-instance discharge entries of &sect;10.13 record which sink an obligated field would fire, and are consulted when a field is finalized explicitly &mdash; they are not a schedule retirement walks.
+The per-value discharge entries of &sect;10.13 record which sink an obligated field would fire, and are consulted when a field is finalized explicitly &mdash; they are not a schedule retirement walks.

 The consequence, named plainly: **an object or record that owns an obligated field must be finalized explicitly, or that field's duty leaks.** Retirement will not catch it, and there is no completeness check &mdash; by choice, rather than trade an explosion of bookkeeping for a safety the programmer can already read off the code.
 This is an acknowledged footgun (Appendix I, B4), on the &sect;10.3 shelf.